zenphantom/ml-git/docs/first_project.md

 ml-git dataset push <yourdataset>
 ```

-This will create a new version of your dataset but will only push the changes to your remote store (e.g. S3).
+This will create a new version of your dataset but will only push the changes to your remote storage (e.g. S3).

 **Adding data to a dataset:**